-iHelp, who is owned and operated by the Student Loan Finance Corporation, is a rising lender in the student loan space. iHelp partners with community banks to offer student loans with two standout features: great rates and great repayment options.
+iHelp, who is owned and operated by the Student Loan Finance Corporation, is a rising lender in the student loan space. iHelp partners with community banks to offer student loans with two standout features: great rates and great loan terms.

 Student Loan Application Requirements